Diary of an AI Trainer 30 April 2026

 You ask it something.

 That is the answer.
 That is the whole answer.
 There is not a more sophisticated answer hiding behind that one.
 There is no secret antechamber.
 You go to the chat box.
 You type a question.
-You read the response.
-If the response is wrong, you tell it the response is wrong.
-If the response is right but boring, you ask for it again, differently.
-If the response is full of em-dashes and you have decided that em-dashes are now incriminating evidence of AI involvement — congratulations, you have correctly identified an em-dash — ask it to write again without them.
+You read the response… and, if it is incorrect, inform it that it is incorrect.
+If the response is correct but unexciting, request it again in a different format.
+If the response is filled with em dashes and you have decided that em dashes constitute clear evidence of involvement with AI, congratulations -- you have correctly identified an em dash.
+Request that it produce a response without em dashes.

 But you cannot learn this in an hour.
 You can learn it in approximately two weekends of curiosity, of which the institutional norm permits zero.